On the problem of Unicity in Einstein-Sciama-Kibble Theory: Conclusion

 \section{Conclusion}

-In this paper, we have showed that most of the Fermionic theories can be excluded, since higher-spins have in general a non-completely antisymmetric spin tensor, as it should be in order to correspond to the completely antisymmetric Cartan torsion tensor; hence, since the only theory of matter whose spin is antisymmetric is the least-spin least-order dynamical Fermionic matter field theory, then Dirac theory is the only one that is allowed in the scheme of the Einstein-Sciama-Kibble theory.
+In this paper, we have shown that most of the Fermionic theories are excluded, since higher-order derivative higher-spins have in general a non-completely antisymmetric spin tensor, as it should be in order to correspond to the completely antisymmetric Cartan torsion tensor; hence, since the only theory of matter whose spin is antisymmetric is the least-spin least-order dynamical Fermionic matter field theory, then Dirac theory is the only one that is allowed for the completely antisymmetric Cartan torsion tensor in the scheme of the Einstein-Sciama-Kibble theory.

 And so, whereas the existence of Fermionic field theories is permitted by the introduction of the spin, their restriction to the simplest one is permitted by the complete antisymmetry of the spin itself.